The demand curve

 What is the slope of a demand curve?

-The general formula for finding the slope of any curve is change in Y/ Change in X. According to the demand curve shown below, applying the formula:
+The general formula for finding the slope of any curve is changing in Y/ Change in X. According to the demand curve shown below, applying the formula:

 The slope of the demand curve = Change in price/ Change in quantity demanded.